eliteboard/esptool/README.md

 You will need [either Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.

-The latest stable esptool.py release can be installed from [pypi](http://pypi.python.org/pypi/esptool) via pip:
+The latest esptool.py fork can be installed via pip:

 ```
-$ pip install esptool
+$ pip install git+git://github.com/eliteboard/esptool.git@master
 ```

-With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool`, or consult your [Python installation manual](https://pip.pypa.io/en/stable/installing/) for information about how to access pip.
+With some Python installations this may not work and you'll receive an error, try `python -m pip install git+git://github.com/eliteboard/esptool.git@master` or `pip2 install git+git://github.com/eliteboard/esptool.git@master`, or consult your [Python installation manual](https://pip.pypa.io/en/stable/installing/) for information about how to access pip.

 [Setuptools](https://setuptools.readthedocs.io/en/latest/userguide/quickstart.html) is also a requirement which is not available on all systems by default.
 You can install it by a package manager of your operating system, or by `pip install setuptools`.